awaazde/awaazde-api-client-demo/README.md

 To use samples for a particular language

    * Copy the project on your local enviroment.
    * Check and run demo class.
-For java its XACTClientDemo.java.
+For java its XACTClientDemo.java, demo.php for PHP.

 ## More help